-How to evaluate LNAPL stability?
-The emerging approach for evaluating LNAPL mobility is a multiple-lines-of-evidence approach.
-The intent here is to provide an overview of this approach, the guidance developed by the ITRC LNAPL team provides additional details.
+The emerging approach for evaluating LNAPL mobility is a multiple lines of evidence approach.
+The intent here is to provide an overview of this approach, the technical regulation that the ITRC LNAPL team is developing will provide additional details.

-The first line of evidence (and typically the primary and most important one) is monitoring results.
-Assuming that there is an adequate monitoring network and sufficient temporal data, there are three factors that are evidence for a stable footprint, which are a stable or decreasing thickness of LNAPL in monitoring wells, sentinel wells outside of the LNAPL zone that remain free of LNAPL, and a stable or shrinking dissolved phase plume
+The first line of evidence and typically the primary and most important one are monitoring results.
+Assuming that there is an adequate monitoring network and sufficient temporal data, there are several factors that are evidence for a stable footprint, which are a stable or decreasing thickness of LNAPL in monitoring wells, sentinel wells outside of the LNAPL zone that remain free of LNAPL and a shrinking dissolved phase plume

-A second line of evidence involves calculating the potential LNAPL velocity using Darcy's Law.
+The second line of evidence involves calculating the potential LNAPL velocity using Darcy's Law.
 The key parameter, which is the LNAPL conductivity, may be estimated from bail down tests, or from the measured LNAPL thickness, soil capillary parameters and model that assumes static equilibrium.
 The API Interactive LNAPL Guide is one tool that may be used to estimate the LNAPL velocity using this model.
 Some guidance documents have suggested that the calculated LNAPL velocity be compared to a de minimus LNAPL velocity below which one would generally not be concerned with LNAPL mobility.
 It is important to recognize that use of Darcy's Law would be precluded for some site conditions, such as a fractured bedrock site.